BedrockStreaming/tech.bedrockstreaming.com/_posts/2021-10-18-increase-performance-and-stability-by-adding-an-egress-controller.md

 # Conclusions
 It seems unusual to gain in requests latency by adding a hop in a network.

-The main problem with this approach is the fact that we are effectively creating a new SPOF (Single Point of Failure) in our clusters if we choose to send all our egress traffic through it.
-Instead, we are carefully selecting applications that use it, in order to avoid a giant outage of the platform.
+The main problem with this approach is the fact that we are effectively creating a Single Point of Failure in our clusters if we choose to send all our egress traffic through it.
+Instead, we are carefully selecting applications that should use an egress controller, in order to refine the configuration little by little.
 Some applications are tightly tied to external services and would massively gain from this and others would only be less resilient.